 In order to register for the current semester all students must meet with an advisor and have their registration approved.
 Contact your department for specific instructions.
 Students registering without the necessary approval may have their registration canceled.

 Contact your academic department to determine the advisor’s availability.
 In addition, academic advisors will be available during transfer orientation, which will occur in July and August.
 Information about transfer orientation will be mailed to all new students.

-Students presently maintaining registration should access Highlander Pipeline to view the course schedule and registration information.
+Students presently maintaining registration should access the course schedule and registration information online.

-Students who intend to maintain registration must choose for the subject MR--Maintaining Registration and register for the appropriate section via Highlander Pipeline.
+Students who intend to maintain registration must choose for the subject MR--Maintaining Registration and register for the appropriate section via online.

 Graduate Students enrolled in a degree program who find it necessary to temporarily discontinue their studies are permitted to maintain registration with approval of the office of Graduate Studies for a fee of $50 for each semester they do not register and for a maximum of two consecutive semesters.
 Students working on project, thesis or dissertation are generally not permitted to register for maintaining registration.
 International students on F-1 and J-1 visa status may not maintain registration unless they have obtained prior written permission from the Office of International Students and Faculty.